stevekinney/redux-fundamentals/lessons/basic-create-store.md

 };
 ```

 You'll notice we made a constant called `INCREMENT`.
-The main that we took this approach is because we needed to make sure that we didn't accidentally mispell the action type—either when we created the action or in the reducer.
+This is what I was talking about before.
+The main reason that we took this approach is because we needed to make sure that we didn't accidentally mispell the action type—either when we created the action or in the reducer.
 At least now, our code will blow up.
 This sure beats silently failing.

 We'll also typically use functions to create our actions since they might need more information.